 Course enrollment is subject to the approval of the Young Scholars Program advisor and registration in a specific course is not guaranteed.
 Some courses may have educational prerequisites or require placement testing.

 All applicants must submit the following:

 - Completed online application (link below)

 - Copy of PSAT, SAT, or ACT score report

 - Two letters of recommendation

-Applications for Summer 2013 programs are now open!
+Applications for the Summer 2016 Young Scholars Program will open on December 1, 2015.
 Applications may only be submitted through our online application system.
 Click the button below to begin:

 Please respond to the following questions.
 Number your essays clearly and upload responses together in one document using the upload button.
 Responses should not exceed two (2) pages in length for all the questions combined.